 A 2.4GHz USB WiFi booster will be able to transmit and receive better with distance.

-The exception to this is in a crowded WiFi environment where there are many WiFi signals transmitting.
+The exception to this is in a crowded WiFi environment where many WiFi signals are transmitting.

 The best scenario is to get a USB booster that can do both, using either 2.4GHz or the new 5GHz frequencies.

-When a booster can transmit on both frequencies each can be tried out to see which signal is best.
+When a booster can transmit on both frequencies, each band can be tested to see which one sends the best signal.